Raymond E. Wilt Memorial Highway

 Temporary end of I-279 in Franklin Park in 1983.

 In the mid-1960s, construction began on the Fort Duquesne Bridge.
 There was a problem with the bridge as it did not connect to anything on the North Side until 1969, when ramps were built to Ridge Avenue.
 Since the bridge did not connect to anything on the North Shore, it was given the nickname "Bridge to Nowhere."
-One person found out what that exactly meant when they drove their car over the span and smashed into the bank of the Allegheny River.
+University of Pittsburgh Chemistry Senior Frederick Williams discovered the meaning when on December 12, 1964, he drove his aunt's borrowed station wagon past all of the barriers, went 90 feet horizontally then 100 feet down and crashed upside-down on the northern banks of the Allegheny River.
+He survived, climbing out of the crushed vehicle, and promptly hailed a cab to Allegheny General Hospital.
+He offered no explanation to the hospital staff, but police said that he had to be driving "at a tremendous rate of speed" to have made the leap.

 Construction taking place on the Fort Duquesne Bridge.